 Jobs to work remotely

 If you’re an experienced developer, marketer, project manager, writer, designer, etc, you can make a lot of money working remotely.
 However, there are many online jobs for beginners, too.
 For example, teaching language online is very popular and you can schedule classes whenever you want.
-Also, you can become a writer, translator or a virtual assistant without experience.
+Also, you can become a writer, translator, or virtual assistant without experience.
 Once you become a pro, you can earn a lot of money, but you have to be patient.
-Many clients are trying to take advantage of beginners and to underpaid them.
+Many clients are trying to take advantage of beginners and underpaid them.
 Sometimes you will have to accept that kind of offer just to get a reference, but once you establish yourself as a professional, clients will keep coming to you.

 How to find a job?

 First, you have to make a great resume and motivation letter.
 Moreover, you have to adopt a resume for a job you’re applying for.
 Look at this as this is your work – applying and writing!
 Try to be original.
 So, where to send it?
 Here are some tips where you can find a job that fits you the best.

 Upwork may be a little crowded, but there are other sites where you can find a perfect job.
 For example, usual job portals like Indeed or Monster are looking specifically for remote positions.
 Use the job search engines using terms like “work at home” or “freelance.”